laithdarras/network-stack/design-routing.md

 ### Design Process

-- Started from Project 1’s working ND and Flooding modules and verified they ran under TOSSIM.
+- Started from working ND and Flooding modules and verified they ran under TOSSIM.
 - Integrated a new LinkState component (`LinkStateP.nc`/`LinkStateC.nc`) that depends on ND, Flooding, and a timer.
 - Incremental bring‑up: (1) compile; (2) confirm ND tables; (3) build LSAs and verify flooding; (4) populate LSDB on receive; (5) recompute routes with Dijkstra and validate routing tables; (6) enable forwarding via `nextHop`.